 With whom?
 The pilot area includes the municipality of Weiz (11.700 inhabitants), as well as the six neighbouring municipalities and a total of 26.000 inhabitants.
 In this context, the municipality of Weiz is seen as a centre that provides numerous important functions (schools, shopping, authorities, entertainment, hospitals, etc.) for the households of the neighbouring municipalities.

 In what context?
 Currently connected to the grid but the potential for photovoltaic systems is very high relative to the number of citizens due to the space requirements in the neighbouring municipalities.

 With whom?
 Around 3 500 people live in the area, but more importantly, about 15 000 people come here daily for working.
 The area is composed of university buildings, VTT offices as well as several companies.
 Services such as shopping centres and restaurants are found in the area.
-Otaniemi is also served with a subway line connecting the area to Helsinki city centre.
+In both Tampere and Espoo, 50 households will be invited to participate in the demand response experiment.

 In what context?
 In Finland, the price of electricity has increased significantly recently, and numerous households have entered into an electricity contract with hourly market price to save on energy costs

 Electric residential space heating is more common in Finland than in most European countries.
 Demand flexibility on electricity is needed more than ever before.